MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/03-catalog-data-enricher.md

    `ReleaseParsedContentRef` model
 3. plans which attributes of the model require enrichment
 4. for each attribute — attempts resolution via built-in scripts first
-5. for attributes that scripts cannot resolve — creates one `enrichment_job` and delegates to AI Orchestrator
+5. for attributes that scripts cannot resolve — publishes `ai.job.requested` to Kafka; the AI pipeline handles execution independently and returns the result via Kafka topic `catalog-enricher.attribute-result`
 6. evaluates candidate results from scripts or AI
 7. writes accepted values back into the in-memory `ReleaseParsedContentRef`
 8. after all attributes are processed — persists the final model to